Closely spaced co-rotating helical vortices: Long-wave instability: Stability of two vortex pair with central hub vortex

 \subsection{Typical displacement modes for leapfrogging wakes}

-A similar stability analysis can be performed for the case of two interlaced vortex pairs with a central hub vortex, illustrated in figure \ref{newfig:1}c.
-We use similar geometric parameters, but double the pitch as to preserve the mean axial distance between neighbouring turns.
-The results are summarized in figures \ref{newfig:14}, \ref{newfig:15} and \ref{newfig:16}.
-The frequency spectra presented in figure \ref{newfig:14}a is characterized by a first set of modes distributed over three overlapping lobes at low frequencies, and a second set distributed over two additional lobes at higher frequencies.
-As in the previous case, low frequency modes are symmetric modes, while the higher frequency modes are anti-symmetric.
+We consider similar geometric parameters as in \S\ref{sec4.1}, but increase the pitch as to preserve the mean axial distance between neighbouring turns.
+The results are summarized in figures \ref{newfig:16}, \ref{newfig:17} and \ref{newfig:18}.
+The frequency spectra presented in figure \ref{newfig:16}a is characterized by a first set of modes distributed over three overlapping lobes at low frequencies, and a second set distributed over two additional lobes at higher frequencies and a small lobe containing $A_0$.
+As in the previous case, the former are symmetric modes, the latter are anti-symmetric.
 The structure of the eigenvectors is the same as before with dominant wavenumbers at $k_0$ and additional harmonic terms at $k_n=k_0 \pm n \beta$, see table \ref{newtab:3}.
+In general, the maximum growth rate is larger than the maximum growth rate obtained for two uniform helices with the total circulation of each vortex pair, which is slightly larger than $\sigma = (\pi/2)(2\Gamma/H^2)$ obtained for an array of point vortices of circulation $2\Gamma$ and separated by a distance $H/2$.

-As expected, symmetric modes are reminiscent of the unstable modes obtained for two equivalent helical vortices (figure \ref{newfig:14}b).
-Displacements between neighbouring turns are out-of-phase for modes in the branch containing $S_0$ and $S_2$ (in blue), and phase-aligned for modes in the branches containing $S_1$ and $S_3$ (in orange).
+As expected, symmetric modes are reminiscent of the unstable modes obtained for two equivalent helical vortices.
+Displacements between neighbouring turns are out-of-phase for modes in the branch containing $S_0$ and $S_2$ (in black), and phase-aligned for modes in the branches containing $S_1$ and $S_3$ (in red).
 These displacements result in a local pairing at $2k$ azimuthal positions per turn of the large-scale helix.
 Mode $S_0$ corresponds to a special case.
-Deformations between neighbouring turns are out-of-phase, where one vortex pair expands in the radial direction, while the other one contracts, resulting in a uniform pairing of the large-scale pattern along the azimuthal direction (figures \ref{newfig:15}a-b).
+Displacements between neighbouring turns are out-of-phase, where one vortex pair expands in the radial direction, while the other one contracts, resulting in a uniform pairing of the large-scale pattern along the azimuthal direction (figures \ref{newfig:17}a-b).
 This is analogous to the global pairing mode $k=0$ of the interlaced helices (see, for instance \cite{okulov2010applications, quaranta2019local}).

-Finally, we note that anti-symmetric modes are observed over a similar range of values as in the case of one vortex pair.
-One notable difference is that two modes are now obtained for the same $k_0$ (each using a different colour in figure \ref{newfig:14}a), where each pair has a similar structure but shifted in phase (not shown).
+Additionally, we note that anti-symmetric modes are observed over a similar range of values as in the case of one vortex pair.
+One notable difference is that two modes are now obtained for the same $k_0$ (each using a different colour in figure \ref{newfig:16}a), where each pair has a similar structure but shifted in phase (not shown).